-Per Section 18-211 of the Town Code, the Planning Commission is also required to make a recommendation to the Board of Zoning Appeals for any applications for conditional use permits.
+Per Section 18-211 of the Town Code, the Planning Commission is also required to make a recommendation to the Board of Zoning Appeals (BZA) for any applications for conditional use permits.
+The Planning Commission, at the May 8, 2019 meeting, recommended approval to the BZA of the requested conditional use permit on a vote of 4-3 in the affirmative.

-Planning & Zoning Staff Report to the Planning Commission Meeting of May 22, 2019 Page 14 of 19
+Planning & Zoning Staff Report to Town Council Meeting of June 3, 2019 Page 15 of 19

 The Board of Zoning Appeals reviewed the request for the conditional use permit for assisted living use as part of a Maple Avenue Commercial (MAC) rezoning at a hearing on May 15, 2019.
-The Board approved the conditional use permit by unanimous vote (5-0) with conditions that the permit approval is contingent upon Town Council's approval of the rezoning and that the permit shall become null and void 24 months after issuance if construction or related operation has not commenced.
+The Board approved the conditional use permit by unanimous vote, 5-0 in the affirmative, with conditions that the permit approval is contingent upon Town Council's approval of the rezoning and that the permit shall become null and void 24 months after issuance if construction or related operation has not commenced.